open-telemetry/semantic-conventions/docs/http/http-spans.md

 When instrumentation detects such errors it SHOULD set span status to `Error` and SHOULD set the `error.type` attribute.

+Refer to the [Recording Errors](/docs/general/recording-errors.md) document for details on how to record span status.

 ## HTTP client